Can Plumeria Grow Indoors? Tips, Tricks & How to Guide

 The best way to approach watering is to simply check the soil’s moisture level every day by sticking your finger about two to three inches down intoit.
 When performing this test, be sure to avoid the seedlings to prevent damaging them.
 If the soil feels moist on your finger, don’t water it.
 However, if it feels semi-dry and crumbly, be sure to give it a thorough watering.

-Tips For Growing Plumeria Indoors
+The 7 Tips For Growing Plumeria Indoors

 1. Pruning Needs